-10. Pass the ball/pig
+7. Pass the ball/pig

 Have students stand up.
 Throw a soft ball/pig to one student at a time.
-When students receive the ball/pig they are to share what number they are currently at, and (optionally) why they are feeling that way.
+When students receive the ball/pig they are to share what number they are currently at, and (optional) why.
+They then throw the ball/pig back to you so you can pass it to another student.
 Once students have had a turn they are to sit back down.